1. Home

 Day-to-day tasks

-• process, mill and mix seeds
+• process, mill and plant seeds

 • spray and fertilise crops

-• harvest crops
+• harvest and bale crops

-• do excavation or drainage work
+• carry out excavation or drainage work

 Working environment